rkad40/7mc-book-salvation/chapters/c006-right-way.md

 Before we jump into the formal arguments I teased in the last chapter, we need to do a bit of housekeeping.

-One of the sad truths of Christianity is that, although believers around the world draw their inspiration from the same inspired Text we call the Bible, the interpretations we derive from it are seemingly without limit—ranging from inspiring to to the truly bizarre.
+One of the sad truths of Christianity is that, although believers around the world draw their inspiration from the same inspired Text we call the Bible, the interpretations we derive from it are seemingly without limit—ranging from inspiring to the truly bizarre.
 Worse yet, no matter how contradictory those interpretations may be, each camp insists that their reading is the “clear” and “plain” meaning of Scripture.

 How did we get here?